ahmetegesel/blackjack-game/README.md

 For instance, to implement Split functionality, you need two different hands for the current player.
 But while split is active, you should, somehow, handle two different hands in the same state and also change the functionality of Hit action.
-This violates Open/Closed principle.
+Or let's say instead of State Management you had complete OOP aproach and you had a Player class to handle hit functionality.
+To add Split, you would have to add another function Split and store a flag the Split state and reuse Hit method of the player to continue hitting.
+But this violates Open/Closed principle.
 With the `Action` class approach, you can override current actions in a way that, until you change it back to normal, all hit actions would dispatch your Split action with a parameter of actual action (like 'hit' or 'stand') and then you can handle all these action in an isolated class.
 Once you are done with the split, then you can restore the old (defult) actions to continue normal playing.